-President - Bill Hillendahl KH6GJV - Bill reported on Pacificon 2003 and handed out flyers; He reported that Sarah Davis N6FAX had become a silent key.
-A moment of silence was conducted in

-Vice President - Brian Torr N6IIY - Nothing to report.
+- President Bill Hillendahl KH6GJV Bill reported on Pacificon 2003 and handed out flyers: He reported that Sarah Davis N6FAX had become a silent key.
+A moment of silence was conducted in memory of Sarah. - Vice President Brian Torr N6IIY Nothing to report.